 I took the whole bike apart after that, stripped it to the frame in the living room of my ground-floor apartment.
-I carried the parts around from one storage locker to the next like the bones of a sacred ancestor.
+Over the next three years, I carried the parts around from one storage locker to the next like the bones of a sacred ancestor.
 I had plans for it.
 Years later, after being taunted by the smell of oily, dirty, oxidizing parts in the attic of my garage, I started to bring it back to life piece by piece.
-Until I fell in love with another woman for a while.
+Until I fell in love with another woman.
 I sold the Bonneville as a collection of parts.

 For a long time I was without either a woman or a motorcycle.
-I still had problems.
 Now I have three bikes.
-I was at the doctor’s office to have stitches removed after the newest member of the family started to fall off the lift.
+I was at the doctor’s office to have stitches removed after a customer’s bike lost it’s balance on the lift.
 I caught it with the top of my head.
 That was close.

 They had to let the delicate little birds go free in the wrong area because they couldn’t get far enough up the mountain.
 The wife blamed him.
 He blamed the Rover.
 She told him he was a worthless shit.
 He left her after that.
 He didn’t want to forget what he had learned on that trip.
-So, he had that reminder printed and framed.
+If it has tits or wheels, it will give you problems.